blinkseb/theta/utils2/doc/source/frequentist.rst

    run :program:`theta` distributed in a cluster.
 You can then call :meth:`theta_auto.pvalue` to calculate the actual p-value using the background-only toys.
 For details, refer to the :meth:`theta_auto.pvalue_bkgtoys_runs`, :meth:`theta_auto.Run`, and :ref:`distributed_running`.
-3. The lowest level is :meth:`theta_auto.deltanll` which calculates the likelihood ratio test statistic for a input dataset, or alternatively returns the corresponding :class:`theta_auto.Run` instance.
-You can use this if you need full control.
+3. The lowest level methods are :meth:`deltanll` and :meth:`dernll` which calculates the likelihood ratio and log-likelihood derivative, respectively for an arbitrary input dataset.

-.. module:: theta_auto
+   Alterantively, they return the corresponding :class:`theta_auto.Run` instance.
+You can use this if you need full control about how the toys are performed.

 p-values via tail distribution of background-only toys